dfcastellanos/MEPLS/doc/tutorial/step5.md

 export OMP_PROC_BIND=TRUE
 ```

-which pins the threads to specific cores avoiding continous switches and increases the performance
+which pins the threads to specific CPUs avoiding possible continous switches and increases the
-about 20%.
+performance about 20%.
 After setting these variables and modifying the parameters file, we run the program,

 ```sh
 $ ./run_sim